Knapton

+Besides Knapton village, the only other settlement in the parish is the hamlet of Old Hall Street.

 History

 Knapton's name is of Anglo-Saxon origin and derives from the Old English for Cnapa's farmstead.

 In the Domesday Book, Knapton is listed as a settlement of 32 households in the hundred of North Erpingham.
 In 1086, the village was part of the East Anglian estates of William de Warenne.

 New Hall was built in the village in 1800 and is now a hotel.
 Knapton House was built around the same period.

 In 1943, a Bristol Blenheim crashed in the parish.
-The crew escaped and one of the propellers have been subsequently recovered.
+The crew escaped and one of the propellers has been subsequently recovered.

 Geography

-According to the 2021 census, Knapton has a population of 389 people which shows an increase from the 364 people recorded in the 2011 census.
+At the 2021 census, Knapton had a population of 389 people which shows an increase from the 364 recorded in the 2011 census.

 Church of St. Peter & St. Paul

-Knapton's parish church is jointly dedicated to Saint Peter and Saint Paul and dates from the Fourteenth Century.
-The church is located on 'The Street' and has been Grade I listed since 1955.
-The church is no longer open for Sunday service and has received several grants from the National Churches Trust.
+Knapton's parish church is jointly dedicated to Saint Peter and Saint Paul and dates from the 14th century.
+The church is on 'The Street' and has been Grade I listed since 1955.
+The church is no longer open for Sunday services and has received several grants from the National Churches Trust.

-The church holds one of the widest double hammerbeam roofs in England, which is complete with carved angels at the end of the beams.
-The church was restored in the Victorian era by George Gilbert Scott and holds an ornate font cover which was built in the Palladian.
+The church has one of the widest double hammerbeam roofs in England, which is complete with carved angels at the end of the beams.
+The church was restored in the Victorian era by George Gilbert Scott.
+There is an ornate font cover in the Palladian style.